Bad Frank: Production

 Bad Frank was reportedly shot for $80,000.
+The film was shot around Mendham.

 Reception

 Morbidly Beautiful writes, "In many respects, Bad Frank is a 'perfect storm,' in which the hard work of all of the production staff and the actors combine to create a tense and entertaining thrill ride that will have you biting your nails in anticipation of what will happen in the next scene."
+Courtney Button of Starburts, although not finding the film original nor subtle, especially in the end, stated: 'With strong performances and some solid direction, Bad Frank is enjoyable and compelling through its first half but starts to fall apart in the final act. " A review at Jo Blo recommendet the films to viewers who are "into retro-killer-kidnap comeuppance".